flowlord/encryption-by-mutilple-subtitution/README.md

 the wonderful world of secrets, letters, numbers and letters ...

-Example of coded messages: [Example of coded messages](https://solarissoftwarebulares.fun/)
+Example of coded messages: [Web site](https://solarissoftwarebulares.fun/)

 Have fun you ;)